Intelligenceisn'twhatyouknow.It'swhetheryouknowthatyouknow.

 Thinking Out Loud

 Research notes, half-formed ideas, and questions I can't stop asking.
-On Substack.
+Long-form thinking on cognitive measurement, AI assessment, and building systems that understand understanding.

 The Manifesto